Edgio/hurl/README.md

 A few utilities for testing and curling from http servers.

 ## *hurl* HTTP Server Load Tester
-*hurl* is an http server load tester similar to ab/siege/weighttp/wrk with support for multithreading, parallelism, ssl, url ranges, and an api-server for querying the running performance statistics.  *hurl* is primarily useful for benchmarking http server applications.
+*hurl* is an http server load tester similar to ab/siege/weighttp/wrk with support for tls, http2, multithreading, parallelism, url ranges.  *hurl* is primarily useful for benchmarking http server applications.

 * **A little more about URLs Ranges**:
 *hurl* has support for range expansion in urls which is useful for testing a server's capability to serve from many files. *hurl* will expand the ranges specified in the wildcards and perform requests in user configurable orders (see the "--mode" option in help).